namely/rightsizing-poc/README.md

 In this demo, you have retrieved the recommended requests values from Kubecost, and updated the manifests accordingly.
 You have also added a team label to the metadata to establish team ownership.

 In a real-life scenario, you would also redeploy your resources with the updated requests values.
 Instead of having a manifest for each environment which requires you to update the files one-by-one, you may use tools like Spinnaker to parameterize the manifests instead.

+You will also not likely to use the 1-day window because that's too small and doesn't cover "spikes":
+- choose `7 days` if your application has a "daily" cycle of activity
+- choose `30 days` if your application has more of a "weekly" or "monthly" cycle of activity

 The bottom line is, you are being a good neighbor and saving Namely some money! :moneybag: